 Figure 10: Update Firmware Message and Popup Window

 (b) Completing the connection for Chromebooks

 Completing the connection for Chromebooks is simple.
 Make sure that the Arduino Controller is running and its window is visible (relaunch it and/or click its icon in the shelf to bring it forward, if necessary).
 Once the Arduino Controller is running, as soon as you plug in the Arduino board’s USB connection the Controller software recognizes it and makes the connection.
-The message near the top left of the Arduino Controller window will change from “Dongle status: Disconnected” to “Dongle status: connected” in green, as shown in Figure 11.
-(If you physically disconnect the USB cable, the message will be “Dongle status: error” in red.
-Plugging it back in should reset things and give the “Dongle status: connected” message after a few seconds.)
+The message near the top left of the Arduino Controller window will change from “Connection status: disconnected” to “Connection status: connected” in green, as shown in Figure 11.
+(If you physically disconnect the USB cable, the message will be “Connection status: error” in red.
+Plugging it back in should reset things and give the “Connection status: connected” message after a few seconds.)

 Figure 11: “Connected” Message Showing Arduino Connection is Complete (Chromebooks)

 In addition, fluctuating numbers should appear in the Analog pin section of the Arduino Controller window, and you should see some blinking lights on the Arduino.
 This all indicates that the Arduino is properly connected and ready for use.

 Note: If you physically plug in the Arduino’s USB cable to the Chromebook before launching the Arduino Controller software, everything will still work.
 When the Arduino Controller is launched, it should recognize that an Arduino board is plugged in and make the connection, yielding the “Connection status: connected” message.